A Conic Model for Electrolyzer Scheduling: Conclusion

 Those barriers are resolved by our second model, $\mathrm{HYP}$-$\mathrm{SOC}$, which is a conic relaxation of a quadratic approximation of the hydrogen production curve.
 The quadratic approximation can be directly fitted to operational data of the electrolyzer, making it especially suitable in cases with limited information availability on the underlying physics of the hydrogen production curve.
 Based on a realistic case study, we showed that $\mathrm{HYP}$-$\mathrm{SOC}$ provides a satisfactory trade-off between accuracy of decisions and computational performance for large-scale problems.
 Between the two proposed relaxations, $\mathrm{HYP}$-$\mathrm{SOC}$ exhibits a slightly better computational performance than $\mathrm{HYP}$-$\mathrm{L}$ for large-scale problems at the expense of moving from a (mixed-integer) linear to a second-order cone problem.
-We conclude that the linear relaxation provides an appropriate choice if the model type is to be kept linear, otherwise we suggest to use the conic model.
+We conclude that the linear relaxation provides an appropriate choice if the model type is to be kept linear, otherwise, we suggest using the conic model.

 We mathematically proved that the proposed conic relaxation is exact under prevalent operating conditions.
 Similar proofs can be derived for the linear relaxation.
 We further presented a heuristic to check the exactness of the conic relaxation a priori based on the wind power availability --- this can be very useful in practice.
 An extreme case was presented to illustrate how a combination of prolonged negative electricity prices, high wind power availability, and a restrictive upper limit for hydrogen production may lead to an inexact solution.

-As the production of green hydrogen in hours with negative electricity prices may become an especially profitable business case in the future, further research should address how a potential non-zero relaxation gap can be reduced and a feasible yet optimal solution can be restored.
+In that case, the feasible region of the problem should be tightened and an exact solution should be restored a posteriori.
+We were able to show that introducing a linear underestimator to the hydrogen production curve substantially reduces the feasible region.
+Furthermore, it ensures that an exact solution can always be restored by reducing the power consumption of the electrolyzer.
+Future research should investigate how the linear underestimator impacts the computational time in cases wherein the relaxation is inexact.
+As the production of green hydrogen in hours with negative electricity prices constitutes a particularly profitable business case for the electrolyzer, further research should address how an exact yet optimal solution can be restored when other assets or downstream processes are considered.